API

 Handling errors

-The examples above use the throwOnError: false
+The examples above use the throwOnError: false option, which renders invalid

 inputs as the TeX source code in red (by default), with the error message as